+Pupils should know:

-- their rights, responsibilities and opportunities online, including that the same expectations of behaviour apply in all contexts, including online. - about online risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online. - not to provide material to others that they would not want shared further and not to share personal material which is sent to them. - what to do and where to get support to report material or manage issues online. - the impact of viewing harmful content. - that specifically sexually explicit material e.g. pornography presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners. - that sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including jail. - how information and data is generated, collected, shared and used online.
+Their rights, responsibilities and opportunities online, including that the same expectations of behaviour apply in all contexts, including online.

+About online risks, including that any material someone provides to another has the potential to be shared online and the difficulty of removing potentially compromising material placed online.

+Not to provide material to others that they would not want shared further and not to share personal material which is sent to them.

+What to do and where to get support to report material or manage issues online.

+The impact of viewing harmful content.

+That specifically sexually explicit materials e.g. poronography presents a distorted picture of sexual behaviours, can damage the way people see themselves in relation to others and negatively affect how they behave towards sexual partners.

+That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including jail.

+How information and data is generated, collected, shared and used online.

-Laws relating to: consent, including the age of consent, online behaviours including image and information sharing (including 'sexting', youth-produced sexual imagery, nudes, etc.), pornography, extremism/ radicalisation, violence and exploitation by gangs, criminal exploitation (for example, through gang involvement or 'county lines' drugs operations)
+Laws relating to: consent, including the age of consent, online behaviours including image and information sharing (including 'sexting', youth-prolduced sexual imagery, nudes, pornography, extremism/ radicalisation, violence and exploitation by gangs, criminal exploitation (for example, through gang involvement or 'county lines' drug operations).